 Agenda for the meeting should be as follows-

 a.
-Discuss on the expectations, roles and responsibilities, required qualification and experience, Behavioral skills.
+Discuss on the expectations, roles and responsibilities, required qualifications and experience, Behavioral skills.

 b.
 Short term and long term goals that the candidate must achieve.

 c.
-Assess the company culture and the open position and determine in detail the expected attitude and behavior of the candidate.
+Assess the company culture and the open position and determine in detail the expected attitude and behaviour of the candidate.

 2. Make job description: